jellyfin-archive/jellyfin-blog/content/posts/android-betas.md

 ## What is the difference between release and beta?

 A beta version is an early build of an upcoming release.
 This means that most of the new features are available but there might still be some issues.
-In the case of the Jellyfin android apps, we might release a beta version because we expect issues or want to test something with a larger audience.
+In the case of the Jellyfin Android apps, we might release a beta version because we expect issues or want to test something with a larger audience.
 Generally the beta cycle should only last a short period.

 ## Should I use a beta version?